Recommended Vietnam Itinerary 7 Days for First-time Travelers

 - Transportation used: Car, Cruise, Local Boat, and Domestic Flight

-With our special 7-day Vietnam tour, you will learn more about this country by witnessing the local life in Hanoi Old Quarter, admiring the mystical limestones on the Halong Bay cruise in the North, then traveling to the South to experience the hustle and bustle of Ho Chi Minh City, which is totally opposing to the serenity of Mekong Delta.
+With this one week itinerary, you will learn more about Vietnam by witnessing the local life in Hanoi Old Quarter, admiring the mystical limestones on the Halong Bay in the North, then traveling to the South to experience the hustle and bustle of Ho Chi Minh City, which is totally opposing to the serenity of Mekong Delta.

 |Day||Highlights||Where to stay|